 According to Wikipedia,

-Global warming, global climate change, deforestation, pollution, resource degradation, and the threat of extinction are a few of the issues from which our planet is suffering.
 Environmental ethics is a key feature of environmental studies that establishes the relationship between humans and the earth.
-With environmental ethics, you can ensure that you are doing your part to keep the environment safe and protected.
+With these ethics, you can ensure you do your part to protect the environment.

 With the rapid increase in the world’s population, the consumption of natural resources has increased several times.
-This has degraded our planet’s ability to provide the services we humans need.
-The consumption of resources is going at a faster rate than they can naturally replenish.
+This has degraded our planet’s ability to sustain livelihood.

 What Causes Environmental Pollution?

-There are several environmental issues that have created havoc on our environment and human life.
-If ignored today, these ill effects are sure to curb human existence in the near future.
+Several environmental issues have created havoc on our environment and human life.
+If ignored today, these ill effects will surely curb human existence soon.

-Just because we are in possession of all of these natural resources does not mean that we can use those resources in any manner we choose without keeping anything for future generations.
+Just because we are in possession of all of these natural resources doesn’t mean we can use them in any manner we choose without keeping anything for future generations.

 Environmental Ethics and Environmental Philosophy